Bhavya1912/Object-Recognition/README.md

 ResNet50 is a convolutional neural network architecture that has been trained on a large dataset of images, and is capable of identifying objects in images with high accuracy.

-bject Recognition using ResNet50 with Transfer Learning.
+object Recognition using ResNet50 with Transfer Learning.
 Here we used the pre-trained model called ResNet50 for Object Recognition.
 Transfer Learning is an important concept in Deep Learning.
 # Getting Started